ceferisbarov/CSCI-6917/week3/README.md

 (2) During the inference, remove (make weights zero) a single convolutional filter and calculate the loss.
 (3) Pick the filters that affect the loss the most.

 These filters give us some idea about which features of the image are more important.
+You can check the `cnns` folder for some preliminary work on this.

 I am thinking about how I can expand this method.